Chelsea transfer news: Summer transfer window 2021

 Who have Chelsea been linked with?

-Erling Haaland - Chelsea are interested in signing the £150m-rated Haaland; Borussia Dortmund do not want to sell but the Blues could test their resistance (June 10, Sky Sports)
+Erling Haaland - Chelsea have been warned they are facing "mission impossible" as they step up their efforts to sign Borussia Dortmund and Norway striker Erling Haaland this summer.

-Romelu Lukaku - The Champions League winners are keen to bring Belgium forward Lukaku back to Stamford Bridge, with the 28-year-old likely to leave Serie A champions Inter Milan.
-(June 1, Sky Sports)
+A source close to the discussions says Dortmund do not want to sell Haaland, especially because they are already letting Jadon Sancho join Manchester United this month in a £73m deal (Sky Sports, July 13).

-Jules Kounde - Chelsea are ready to hijack Tottenham Hotspur's plan to sign Sevilla centre-back Jules Kounde this summer (July 12, Daily Express)
+Chelsea are interested in signing the £150m-rated Haaland; Borussia Dortmund do not want to sell but the Blues could test their resistance (June 10, Sky Sports); Chelsea are preparing a big Haaland transfer offer but Dortmund are holding out on £150m, claims former Norway international Jan Aage Fjortoft (The Sun, July 13)

 Trending